jupyter-book/jupyter-book/docs/publish/gh-pages.md

 ```
 :::

-Here is a simple YAML configuration for a Github Action that will publish a Jupyter Book found _in the root of the GitHub repository_ to GitHub Pages:
+Below are simple YAML configurations for a Github Action that will publish a Jupyter Book found _in the root of the GitHub repository_ to GitHub Pages.
+For more information on GitHub Pages, such as configuring custom domains, visit the [GitHub Pages documentation](https://docs.github.com/en/pages).

+## pip

 ```yaml
 name: deploy-book